 Please note that the fullresolution value is provided an example (and is the resolution of the screen that I am currently using).
 Please substitute the value “1920 X 1080” with the resolution of your screen.

 The file dosbox-0.74.conf has a section at the end where you can put DOS and DOSBox commands and they will be executed each time DOSBox starts.
 We will not need to put any commands there.
 Whatever commands we may need, we will put them in batch files and execute them (by typing the name of each batch file) after DOSBox starts.
-To create mount the necessary drives and to run the gane, we will need only one batch file.
+To create and mount the necessary drives and to run the gane, we will need only one batch file.

 Let us create the following batch file, named LOLG.BAT, in the C:\dosbox folder: